anbox-cloud/discourse-docs/exp/benchmarking.rst

    2019/01/21 11:15:39   Containers below run at low FPS(<30):
    2019/01/21 11:15:39     None

-The benchmark command launches 15 containers on the Anbox :ref:`null platform <reference_platforms>` with the following default display specification:
+The benchmark command launches 15 containers on the Anbox :ref:`null platform <ref_platforms>` with the following default display specification:

 =============== =====